Mel’s Milers 10k

 Prizes are awarded for 1st, 2nd and 3rd men and women, as well as age category awards for over 40, over 50, over 60 and over 70 men and women.
 To encourage more younger runners the entry age has been lowered to 15, and additional prizes will be awarded to the first under 18 male and female runners.
 All finishers will receive a medal.

 Each year a donation is made to a charity from the proceeds of the race.
-The 2020 charity is MIND Previous charities supported include Contact the Elderly, Medical Detection Dogs, Ovarian Cancer Action, Sussex Cancer Fund, Macmillan, Horsham Alzheimers, the Chanctonbury Play Scheme, Royal Marsden Cancer Charity, Help for Heroes, Springboard Project, Sussex Air Ambulance and Chestnut Tree House.
+The 2021 charity is Over The Wall.
+Previous charities supported include MIND, Contact the Elderly, Medical Detection Dogs, Ovarian Cancer Action, Sussex Cancer Fund, Macmillan, Horsham Alzheimers, the Chanctonbury Play Scheme, Royal Marsden Cancer Charity, Help for Heroes, Springboard Project, Sussex Air Ambulance and Chestnut Tree House.

 With the current situation with the Coronavirus we are taking a precautionary effort to assist in avoiding the coronavirus reaching the School.
 We are asking all visitors who come onto the school the following questions.